 Did you know that Los Angeles County is the worst in the nation in terms of pedestrian fatalities?
 This is believed to be due to the volume of traffic using the city’s roads, combined with a lack of safe crossing zones.
 In fact, California as a whole is the most dangerous state for those traveling on foot.

-If you, or a loved one, have been injured in a pedestrian accident, an attorney from the Law Offices of Howard Craig Kornberg could be your key to recovering maximum compensation, in respect of your medical expenses, lost wages, and more.
+If you, or a loved one, have been injured in a pedestrian accident, an attorney from the Law Offices of Howard Kornberg could be your key to recovering maximum compensation, in respect of your medical expenses, lost wages, and more.

-At the Law Offices of Howard Craig Kornberg, our expert attorneys have over three decades of experience in successfully handling all manner of personal injury cases, including those relating to pedestrian accidents.
+At the Law Offices of Howard Kornberg, our expert attorneys have over three decades of experience in successfully handling all manner of personal injury cases, including those relating to pedestrian accidents.
 During this time, we have become fascinated by the commonalities among accidents, and the statistics for each region we practice in.
 Some of the statistics we have found interesting recently include:

 The most common types of Inglewood pedestrian accidents, and resulting injuries, encountered by our attorneys, include: